jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 **Rosemary**:
 Eileen smith in barrier Ontario.
-In Ontario there are more than 100 long-term care homes who have outbreaks of COVID-19.  we're talking about almost one in six homes.
+In Ontario there are more than 100 long-term care homes WHO have outbreaks of COVID-19.  we're talking about almost one in six homes.
 That has been the picture, not only in Ontario but definitely in quÉbec and to some extent in British Columbia as well.
 Let's go to the cbc's megan   vancouver  BC is ahead of the curve, has flattened the curve, and is now already talking about ways to reopen and what that might look like.